wrexik/Spotix/README.md

 ### Text 📃:
 - Font's are downloaded automaticaly on first run! but it's needed to have them because the tool checks for them everytime.
-- To change font, download font in `.ttf` format and put it in the folder named `assets` next set `font = 'YourFontName.ttf'` don't forget the `.ttf` and done.
+- To change font, download font in `.ttf` format and put it in the folder named `fonts` next set `font = 'YourFontName.ttf'` don't forget the `.ttf` and done.

 - To change size easily edit `font_name_size = 97` and `font_artist_size = 80`.